On Stochastic Error and Computational Efficiency of the Markov Chain Monte Carlo Method: Influence of Simulation Parameters on the Variance

-where $d_2>d_1$ as required in Eq.~\eqref{eq:obser2}.
+where $d_2>d_1$, as required in Eq.~\eqref{eq:obser2}.

-The maximal correlation interval $\tau$ can be estimated by the sampling interval $d$ and blocking times before convergence because the 'blocking' variables $x_i'$ at the convergence point are independent Gaussian variables \cite{Flyvbjerg1989}.
-For the case of Fig. \ref{fig:Ising variance} (left) with $n=2^{26}$ and $d=1$, the blocking process converges after blocking about 11 times thus the estimation of $\tau$ is $2^{11}\times d=2^{11}$.
-In table~\ref{tab:tau(n,d)}, we present the $\tau$ estimations for different sampling interval $d$ and sample size $n$ reported in table~\ref{tab:variance(n,d)}.
-From the data of table~\ref{tab:tau(n,d)}, it can be observed that when blocking process converges, different $n$ and $d$ lead to similar estimations of $\tau$, about $2^{11}$.
-This is to be expected as we are using different $d$ and $n$ to sample the same random experiment with fixed correlation degree.
-For the variance analysis of table~\ref{tab:variance(n,d)}, all sample sets satisfy the conditions of $d\ll\tau$ and $n\gg\tau$, which are required in the following theoretical proofs of the relationship between variance and the sampling parameters $d$ and $n$.
+The maximal correlation interval $\tau$ of the full sample set can be estimated by the sampling interval $d$ and the blocking times before convergence, because the 'blocking' variables $x_i'$ at the convergence point are independent Gaussian variables~\cite{Flyvbjerg1989}.
+For the case of Fig.~\ref{fig:Ising variance} (left) with $n=2^{26}$ and $d=1$, the blocking process converges after blocking about 11 times.
+The estimation of $\tau$ is thus $2^{11}\times d=2^{11}$.
+In table~\ref{tab:tau(n,d)}, we present the estimates of $\tau$ for different sampling intervals $d$ and sample sizes $n$, reported in table~\ref{tab:variance(n,d)}.
+The data shows that when the blocking processes converge, different $n$ and $d$ lead to similar estimates of $\tau$, with a value close to $2^{11}$.
+This is to be expected as we are using different $d$ and $n$ to sample the same random experiment, where the correlation degree of the full sample set is fixed.
+For the variance analysis of table~\ref{tab:variance(n,d)}, all coarse sample sets satisfy the conditions of $d\ll\tau$ and $nd\gg\tau$, which are required in the following theoretical analysis of the relationship between variance and the sampling parameters $d$ and $n$.